Wondering how to keep a house clean with kids? Check out these tips!

 Taking time to do small regular tasks each day, helps keep a house clean.
 The idea may sound overwhelming at first.
 However, as you follow the routine, you will soon see that you are able to do these tasks quickly.

 Every day, I have five daily tasks that are priorities.

 - Wipe the counters.

 - Do an evening pick-up.

 A cluttered home is harder to keep clean.
-If you have not decluttered, consider checking out the Clear the Clutter Challenge.
+If you have not decluttered, consider checking out the Ultimate Decluttering Guide.
 If you have decluttered, make sure to continue to declutter.
 A simple way is every season you can declutter clothes, at birthdays and Christmas you can declutter toys.

 Involve the family.

 Cleaning our homes is a great way to involve the family!
 One simple way is to involve everyone in the evening pick-up.
 Another way is to involve the family in putting their laundry in the dirty clothes basket.
 Kids can easily help dust and older kids can take on the task of vacuuming or cleaning the bathrooms.

 As your child helps, encourage them!
 They want to help but will be crushed and less willing if they are corrected the whole time.